Published and Forthcoming Papers

 Under Review

-Leavitt, T. Empirical Bayesian identification and inference for Difference-in-Differences.
+Leavitt, T. Beyond Pre-Trends: A Concordance-Based Sensitivity Analysis for Difference-in-Differences.
 Revise and resubmit.

 Leavitt, T. and L. Miratrix.
-A hands-on guide to design-based matching.
-Revise and resubmit.
+Building a Design-Based Matching Pipeline: From Principles to Practical Implementation in R. Revise and resubmit.

 Leavitt, T., J. Bowers, and L. Miratrix.
-Joint Sensitivity Analysis for Multiple Assumptions: Unpacking Racial Disparity in Police Use of Force.
-Submitted.
+Joint Sensitivity Analysis for Multiple Assumptions: A Framework for Understanding Racial Disparity in Police Use of Force.
+Revise and resubmit.

 Leavitt, T. and V. Rivera-Burgos.
-Towards More Reliable Message-based Experiments: Navigating the Mismeasurement of Intermediary Variables.
-Submitted.
+Navigating the Mismeasurement of Intermediary Variables in Message-Based Experiments.
+Minor revisions.

 Working Papers